kord-network/docs/concepts/identity.md

   META Identity metadata.
 - Smart Contract - a collection of code (functions) and data (state) that resides at a specific address on the Ethereum blockchain.
-- Trust Item - a detached cryptographic signature of a metadata item.
+- Trust Item - a link between a cryptographic signature and a metadata item.
 - `sha3()` - indicates `keccak256` hashing of the contents within parentheses.

 ## Core concepts